rebeccaringuette/kamodo-core/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+## Describe the bug
-A clear and concise description of what the bug is.
+Provide a clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+If the bug fits one of the below categories, follow the corresponding instructions below.

+## To Reproduce
+### Registration error
-If the problem arises while registering/plotting a function using a kamodo object, set the kamodo object's verbose flag and copy and paste the output you get when you register:
+If the problem arises while registering a function using a kamodo object, set the kamodo object's verbose flag and copy and paste the output you get when you register:

 ```python
 k = Kamodo(verbose=True)